Sept. 7, 1929, Winnipeg Tribune

 Constructed: 1929

-Through the 1920s, Winnipeg Hydro saw a steady increase in its customer base and their thirst for power as new electrical machinery came onto the marketplace.
-To keep up with demand, the utility spent over $2.5 million to expand its delivery infrastructure in 1929, double what it spent the year before.
+Winnipeg Hydro saw a steady increase in its customer base through the 1920's as the city's population grew and a host of new, electrically powered appliances hit the market.
+To keep up with demand, the utility spent over $2.5 million to expand its power delivery infrastructure in 1929 alone.

-One of those projects was Winnipeg Hydro Substation No. 4, as it was initially called, on St. Matthews Avenue at Arlington Street.
-The building permit indicated that the building was expected to cost $225,000, most of that reflected the cost of the equipment that it would house.
+One of these projects was the 20,000 horsepower Winnipeg Hydro Substation No. 4, as it was initially called, on St. Matthews Avenue at Arlington Street.
+The building permit indicated that the building was to measure 50 feet by 90 feet and cost $25,000 plus at least that amount for the equipment inside it.

 September 3, 1927, Winnipeg Tribune

-One thing that Hydro did not have to pay for was the land.
+Hydro did not have to pay for the land on which Substation No. 4 would stand.

-From 1921 to 1928, the site had been home to the St. Matthews Tennis Club.
-Though anyone could join, the club was associated with nearby St. Matthews Church.
-Not much information can be found about the club property other than the fact that it had at least two grass courts and contained a small clubhouse.
+It had been home to the St. Matthews Tennis Club from 1921 to 1928.
+It was associated with nearby St. Matthews church, though anyone could be a member.
+Not much information can be found about the club other than it had at least two grass courts and contained a small clubhouse.

-Sometime after the close of the 1928 tennis season, the city seized the property for unpaid property taxes.
-It then gave it over to Hydro for the substation project.
+Sometime after the close of the 1928 tennis season, the city seized the property from the owner, (which was not the church), for unpaid property taxes and turned it over to Hydro for the substation.

-The single-storey building was built with reinforced concrete and brick with Tyndall Stone trim.
+The single-storey building was built of reinforced concrete and brick with Tyndall Stone trim.
 The architect and contractor are not known.

-In a release sent to both the Free Press and Tribune as the project neared completion, Hydro noted: "Careful attention has been paid to the architectural features of the building with a view to enhancing rather than depreciating property value in the adjacent neighbourhood."
+As the project neared completion, Hydro issued a release noting that: "Careful attention has been paid to the architectural features of the building with a view to enhancing rather than depreciating property value in the adjacent neighbourhood."

 Google Maps

-The initial building measured 50 feet by 100 feet and it appears that the site has been enlarged since it was first constructed.
+The building has been enlarged since the time it was first constructed.

-In 2002, Winnipeg Hydro was sold to Manitoba Hydro.
-Substation No. 4 was renamed Arlington Station.
+In 2002, Winnipeg Hydro was sold to Manitoba Hydro and Substation No. 4 was renamed Arlington Station.

 No comments: